MileHacker Logo

 Mobility Infrastructure

 Major train terminals and public facilities frequently feature elevators, escalators, and accessible restrooms.
-Newer trains and buses are often wheelchair-friendly.
+Newer rail and bus services are often wheelchair-friendly.

 Support Facilities